viviandotdev/ObsidianVault/40 Spaces/Life/Self Analysis.md

 - I never get bored because I have so many questions, books I want to read, and things I want to build and learn.
 I get confused when people say they are bored.
 - The immense computational power and energy required to develop semi-intelligent systems like ChatGPT are staggering.
 Yet, our brains naturally possess incredible cognitive capabilities, which we often take for granted.
 Instead of harnessing this potential, many people spend their time mindlessly scrolling through TikTok or watching TV, allowing their brains to atrophy rather than using them to their fullest extent.

-**Questions**

-- There's no "finding the right person"; you just have to become the right person, and the right person will show up at some point.

 **Why I quit social media**
 - I don't feel FOMO because I know I wouldn't want to be in those situations.
 If you show me someone having fun at a party, I don't feel FOMO because I know I wouldn't have fun there.
 - Social media tells you what to like, think, and feel, but I want to figure these things out naturally.
 I want to know what I'll become interested in on my own.